 By statute, New Hampshire does not permit injured parties to request punitive damages.
-It is one of only a handful of states to do so.
+It is one of only a handful of states that does not.
 On the other hand, there are exceptions.

-However, when the act involved serious misbehavior, a compensatory damages award may reflect the aggravating circumstances.
+When the act involved serious misbehavior, however, a compensatory damages award may reflect the aggravating circumstances.
 Juries may want to make an example of reckless behavior.

 What constitutes egregiously bad behavior?
 It is behavior that may be seen as wanton, malicious or oppressive — an action of extreme and willful recklessness.
 Drunk driving that results in serious injury often meets this definition.
 While it is not an easy standard to meet, our lawyers have had success in being awarded these extra compensatory damages.

-Key to succeeding in punitive damages cases is a solid knowledge of all the cases tried in the state in which these damages were awarded.
-Our lawyers are strong in their understanding of statutory law, as passed by the legislature.
-But they are equally adept at interpreting the ocean of case law — individual, precedent-setting cases — that apply to your situation.
+The key to succeeding in punitive damages cases is a solid knowledge of all the cases tried in the state in which these damages were awarded.
+Our lawyers are strong in their understanding of statutory law, as passed by the Legislature.
+They are equally adept at interpreting the ocean of case law — individual, precedent-setting cases — that apply to your situation.